WHops/NAHRwhals/README.md

 # NAHRwhals (NAHR-directed Workflow for catcHing seriAL Structural Variations)
-An R package providing tools for visualization and automatic detection of complex, NAHR-driven rearrangements (few kbp to multiple Mbp) using genome assemblies.
+NAHRwhals is an R package providing tools for visualization and automatic detection of complex, NAHR-driven rearrangements (few kbp to multiple Mbp) using genome assemblies.
 Modules include:

 - Liftover of coordinates between arbitrary human DNA assemblies
 - Accurate sequence alignments of multi-MB DNA sequences